entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/kubernetes-install.md

 Configure a single worker node with the requirements above or designate 3 worker nodes with the minimum of 2VPC and 4GB of RAM each.

-#####  **For Entando + Microservices**:
+#### For Entando + Microservices:

 - 500 millicores per Microservice or
 - 1000 millicores per Microservice with a DB

-The instance tested was generated with JHipster Entando blueprint.
+The instance tested was generated with a JHipster Entando blueprint.

-##### For Entando with CMS:
+#### For Entando with CMS:

-To use Entando CMS, the hardware requirements will depend on the complexity and number of pages and contents.
+To install Entando with CMS, the hardware requirements will depend on the complexity and number of pages and contents.
 The minimum requirements are:

 - 9vCPU for a single CMS instance.
 To scale up, you need 4vCPU per replica.
 - 8GB of RAM for a single CMS instance.
 To scale up,  you need 4GB of RAM per replica.